 Also, many JMIR journals are still not indexed in Scopus.
-Scopus is owned by Elsevier and journal titles that are not owned by Elsevier are often not indexed in a timely manner.
-For example, it took Elsevier 5 years to finally include JMIR mHealth and uHealth in Scopus in 2018, after a series of unqualified reviews that for example state that the journal was not cited enough (in reality, it is top ranked by impact factor, and cited more than all other journals in the same category).
-Similarly, JMIR Serious Games was applied for in 2014 and rejected in 2017 for alleged "lack of citations" (while at the same time we received a Impact Factor from Clarivate of 2.2 for 2017 and 3.351 for 2018, and 4.143 for 2020, which clearly shows that the journal is well cited.
+Scopus is owned by Elsevier and journal titles that are not owned by Elsevier are often not indexed in an accurate or timely manner.
+For example, it took Elsevier 5 years to finally include JMIR mHealth and uHealth in Scopus in 2018, after a series of questionable CSAB reviews (that for example claimed that the journal was not cited enough, while in reality, it is a top-ranked journal by impact factor according to Clarivate).
+JMIR Medical Informatics publishes since 2013 and was only indexed in 2020.
+Similarly, JMIR Serious Games was applied for in 2014 and rejected in 2017 for alleged "lack of citations", while at the same time we received an Impact Factor from Clarivate of 2.2 for 2017, 3.351 for 2018, and 4.143 for 2020, which clearly shows that the journal is well cited.
 Similarly, it took 7 years for Scopus to decide to index JMIR Res Protoc as well as JMIR Mental Health, and most other JMIR journals are still not included.

 - Journal of Medical Internet Research